 In our previous article ‘A Guide to Handle Requirements Modeling Activities’, we have seen how the requirements gathering process enables us to ask the right questions at the right time and thereby, gather all the information that we need.
-However, it is crucial to know which model to choose as per project management best practices.
+However, it is crucial to know which model to choose as per Project Management certification courses best practices.
 There is no correct answer to this.
 Every model is based on a different approach.
 The suitability varies from project to project and we need to explore which is the best model suitable for our project.

 For example, when we are developing business development projects, data models are helpful.
 On the other hand, when working on the development of software applications, it is required to describe interactions between the software and the people using it.
 For such projects, it is best to refer to use cases, or prototypes.
 The approach is referred to as concurrent requirements gathering.